This post may contain affiliate links. Please read our full Disclosure Policy.

 Coffee & Tea

-Coffee grounds can be used to create mocha brown or taupe colored eggs while tea leaves can give you a range from muted golden tans up to deep burgundies depending on how strong you brew it before using it as an all-natural dye on your Easter eggs!
+Coffee grounds can be used to create mocha brown or taupe-colored eggs, while tea leaves can give you a range from muted golden tans up to deep burgundies, depending on how strong you brew them before using them as an all-natural dye on your Easter eggs!

 - Place two to four tea bags or heaping scoops of coffee into 4 cups of boiling water.
 Simmer for at least 10 minutes before straining out any solids.

-- Add 1 teaspoon of white vinegar per cup (8 ounces) used as a base ingredient for each recipe as well as cold coffee or tea if desired for more subtle tones when dying your eggs this season!
+- Add 1 teaspoon of white vinegar per cup (8 ounces) used as a base ingredient for each recipe and cold coffee or tea if desired for more subtle tones!

 Natural Juices

-Lemon juice gives off bright yellows while cranberry juice produces lovely pinks and grape juice is great for purples, although these last two require more boiling time than other natural ingredients like turmeric or beets so plan accordingly when making these all-natural dyes!
+Lemon juice gives off bright yellows, while cranberry juice produces lovely pinks.
+Grape juice is great for purples, although these last two require more boiling time than other natural ingredients like turmeric or beets, so plan accordingly when making these all-natural dyes!

-Make sure that there’s enough liquid left after boiling so that you don’t have too concentrated a solution which may lead to unsightly whitespace around areas where no dye was able to reach during coloring!
+Make sure that there’s enough liquid left after boiling so that you don’t have a solution that is too concentrated, which may lead to unsightly whitespace around areas where no dye could reach during coloring!

 - Add 1-3 cups of fruit (peel included for citrus fruit) into 6 cups of hot water.
 Bring to a boil and then simmer for at least 30 minutes.